PostgREST/postgrest/docs/tutorials/tut0.rst

   # Running postgrest binary
   ./postgrest tutorial.conf

-You should see
+You should see something similar to:

 .. code-block:: text

-  Listening on port 3000
+  Starting PostgREST 12.0.2...
   Attempting to connect to the database...
   Connection successful
+  Listening on port 3000
+  Config reloaded
+  Listening for notifications on the pgrst channel Schema cache loaded

 It's now ready to serve web requests.
 There are many nice graphical API exploration tools you can use, but for this tutorial we'll use :code:`curl` because it's likely to be installed on your system already.
 Open a new terminal (leaving the one open that PostgREST is running inside).
 Try doing an HTTP request for the todos.